Photo by Darius Horton / MTSU Sidelines

 Filling the shoes of a Major League Baseball draft pick is no small task, but junior LA Woodard is starting at shortstop for the Middle Tennessee Blue Raiders on day one.

 Before he reached Murfreesboro, Woodard stopped by Kansas City Kansas Community College for junior college experience.
 He slashed an impressive .372 batting average with a .461 on-base percentage and a .556 slugging percentage.
-This included four triples and three home runs over that season.
+With a batting average like that, it’s clear to see that Woodard is passionate and determined to make it big in this sport.
+Some people have even suggested that he may have even had a little leauge pitching machine to practice his batting when he was starting out in baseball.
+It’s no real surprise then that he was also able to achieve four triples and three home runs over that season.

 Jumping from high school to Division I baseball is a challenge for any college freshman.
 However, spending two seasons in community college proved to be valuable middle ground for Woodard.

 “I learned (at JuCo) how to get through a long season because the high school season is really short,” Woodard said.
 “In junior college, you play a full fall and a full spring.
 Being able to fight through injuries and the hard times in baseball is what being in JuCo helped me with.”

 A Nashville native from John Overton High School, Woodard earned First-Team All-District, Second-Team All-Midstate and All-Senior Mid-State honors during his career.
 After graduation, he knew Middle Tennessee was where he wanted to be.